Nogg-aholic/MAMTips/README.md

 * Developer functions for helping to test mods with research trees (see more below)

 Don't like something this mod does?
 Just press the 'Inventory' tab, and the MAM will return to its usual display behavior.
-You can also turn off the node display changes in the mod configs.
+You can also turn off most visual changes in the mod configs.

 ### Questions?
 Suggestions?
 Join the [Nog's Mods Discord server](https://discord.gg/uKKFX2tWfh) or leave an issue on the [GitHub issues page](https://github.com/Nogg-aholic/MAMTips/issues) (slower response time)